HOW TO LAUNCH AN EDTECH COMPANY?

 There are many opportunities available right now in the edtech industry.
 But if you want to seize the opportunity, you can't save on anything.

 Additionally, you want to employ people who have strong relationships with the principal, teachers, parents, and other stakeholders at the school.
-These people may provide them with insightful input, which can then be used to improve your products.
+These people may provide them with insightful input, which can then be used to improve your product idea.

 It's also essential to provide top-notch content.
 The sad truth is that it is frequently ignored.
 You should keep in mind how important it is to define a product correctly.
 Without producing immersive and engaging content, it won't matter how interesting your product is or how many great features it offers.